exasol/virtual-schemas/doc/development/developing-sql-dialect/implementing_mandatory_sql_dialect_classes.md

     And one more **package for tests**:
     `/virtual-schemas/src/test/java/com/exasol/adapter/dialects/<your new dialect package>`

-    For example, the package for Athena has a name `com.exasol.adapter.dialects.athena`.
+    For example, the package for Athena is named `com.exasol.adapter.dialects.athena`.

 1. Now **create a stub class for the dialect**: `com.exasol.adapter.dialects.athena.AthenaSqlDialect` that **extends** `AbstractDialect`.
     Let your IDE generate necessary **overriding methods** to remove all compilation exceptions.
 You will implement them later: